ThinPrep® PAP Test Cervex Brush Protocol

 …the cap so that the black torque line on the cap passes the black torque line on the vial.
 Do not over-tighten.

-…the vial and requisition in a specimen bag for transportation to TDL.
+…the vial and request form in a specimen bag for transportation to TDL.